Sign up for The Oaklandside’s free daily newsletter.

 Dr. Cesar Cruz, co-founder of Homies Empowerment, a group that provides assistance to the community, said that East Oakland could benefit greatly from this initiative.
 “This tax that comes from marijuana sales is so needed in our community like mental health and job training, and I invite you to come to the area to see what’s happening on the ground and you’ll understand why we need that in our community.”

-The committee voted to continue the discussion of the Green New Deal proposal at the June 23 rules and legislation meeting, citing a need to have more of their questions answered.
+The committee voted to continue the discussion of the Emerald New Deal proposal at the June 23 rules and legislation meeting, citing a need to have more of their questions answered.